 “Merging the benefits of telemedicine visits with the clinical accuracy obtained through recording patient vital signs and an extensive physical examination enhances the opportunity to closely monitor specific patients immediately after hospital discharge or ER release,” said Sabrina Taldone, M.D., M.B.A., medical director of the UHealth Televigilance program and associate program director of the Internal Medicine Residency Program at the Miller School of Medicine.

 As COVID-19 continued to spread, researchers around the globe raced to produce a safe, effective vaccine.
-And in July, the Miller School announced its first major contribution to that effort.
+And in early September, the Miller School announced its contribution to that effort.

 Working once again with Heat Biologics, the team unveiled a vaccine candidate that reprograms live T-cells to secrete antigens that activate a strong, long-term immune system response against SARS-CoV-2.
 T-cells are a type of white blood cell that plays an integral role in the body’s immune system.

 Heat Biologics developed and patented the use of the protein glycoprotein 96 (gp96), and the Miller School validated its effectiveness through an intense study where it was injected into mice.

 “This is crucial in protecting against COVID-19, since these T-cells in the respiratory system are the first to encounter the virus,” said Natasa Strbo, M.D., D.Sc., assistant professor of microbiology and immunology and the lead author of the study.